sangria-graphql/sangria/README.md

 It is an example of GraphQL server written with Play framework and Sangria.
 It also serves as a playground, where you can interactively execute GraphQL queries and play with some examples.

-If you want to use sangria with [react-relay](https://facebook.github.io/relay) framework, they you also may be interested in [sangria-relay](https://github.com/sangria-graphql/sangria-relay).
+If you want to use sangria with [react-relay](https://facebook.github.io/relay) framework, then you also may be interested in [sangria-relay](https://github.com/sangria-graphql/sangria-relay).

 ## Mailing List